joshem96/AV_TouchPanel/readme.txt

         - will give you the current value of the brightness range
     - masterVolumeRange.value
-        - will give you the current value of the master-volume range
+        - will give you the current value of the master-volume range -PASSCODE
+    -pwCheck, is the variable of users' input
+    -pwCode, is the variable of the passcode